 If you paid points on your mortgage loan as a way to pay down the amount of your loan interest, you can deduct these either all at once, or over the course of the loan, but there are a few requirements.
 The loan must be for your primary home, and paying discount points must be a regular practice where you live.

-Also be aware of the interest rates on the points, and note that they can’t have also been used for closing costs.
+Also be aware of the interest rates on the points, which can’t be deducted if they were used for closing costs.
 Your down payment must be higher than your points, and the points must be calculated as a percentage of the loan.

 Home Equity Loan Interest